vuongducphuong/documentation/content/applications/sales/subscriptions/upselling.rst

 .. image:: upselling/configuration-to-upsell-a-subscription.png
   :align: center
-  :alt: Activation of the discount option in Odoo Sales
+  :alt: Activation of the discount option in Leansoft Sales

 Upsell your first subscription
 ==============================